Multi-Band, Multi-Constellation, Centimeter-Accurate GNSS

 MIL-STD-810G, Method 516.6, Procedure V (75 g)

-1 Planned release for GLONASS in late 2017.
-Hardware-ready for GLONASS G1/G2, BeiDou B1/B2, Galileo E1/E5b, QZSS L1/L2 and SBAS (Satellite Based Augmentation Systems such as WAAS, EGNOS, MSAS, GAGAN and SDCM).
+1 Hardware-ready for BeiDou B1/B2, Galileo E1/E5b, QZSS L1/L2 and SBAS (Satellite Based Augmentation Systems such as WAAS & EGNOS).
 Piksi Multi GNSS Module has the RF front end to receive these signals but there are no precise implementation dates for future satellite systems.
-This information is intended as informative only for systems integrators who intend to select the product over a long integration timeline.

-6 The use of an on-board heat sink may be required in some cases.
-The modules ships with a provided heat sink attachment.
+8 The use of an on-board heat sink may be required only in some rare cases.
+The module ships with a provided heat sink attachment.

 Copyright © 2017 Swift Navigation